Free-flow toll motorways

 November 2022 saw the launch of the first in a new generation of toll motorways - the péage en flux libre or free-flow toll.

-You still pay to use the motorway, but instead of having to stop at toll booths, cameras and sensors mounted on overhead gantries record passing vehicles, and payment is taken away from the motorway.
-It's similar to what is in use at the Dartford Crossing and Runcorn-Widnes bridges in the UK.
+You still pay to use the motorway, but instead of having to stop at toll booths, cameras and sensors mounted on overhead gantries record passing vehicles (like in the image above).
+Payment is taken away from the motorway, similar to what is in use at the Dartford Crossing and Runcorn-Widnes bridges in the UK.

 For more information on toll motorways in general, please take a look at our dedicated page.